-Social media marketing is a great way for HVAC businesses to promote their products and services to customers in their local areas.
-It’s an exciting and fast-moving method that delivers your message straight into your customers’ hands – literally.
+HVAC marketing is a great way for to promote your products and services to customers in your local area, and social media marketing is the best tool for the job .
+It’s an exciting and fast-moving method that delivers your message straight into the hands of your customers – literally.
 What’s better than that?

 It’s a rapidly-evolving field and there are lots of different platforms to choose from.
-For the purposes of this article, we’re going to focus on social media marketing on Facebook.
-Great!
-That’s one decision made.
+For the purposes of this article, we’re going to focus on HVAC marketing through Facebook.
 But now what?
 What kind of things should you be posting?
 How often?
 How can you tell if you’re reaching the right people?
 Should you run ads?

 “I tried it for a while,” we hear you say.
 “But nothing happened.”

 Don’t be disheartened.
-Sometimes, a few simple tweaks might be all it takes to spit and polish your social media strategy.
+Sometimes, a few simple tweaks might be all it takes to spit and polish your HVAC marketing strategy.
 We asked our Social Media Marketing Specialist, Luke Pahlau, for some tips and tricks that will help your HVAC business stand out on social media.

 Keep reading, because we’re also going to share case studies from two HVAC businesses (one about content, one about ads) as well as some examples that will help us explain.

-Making your business stand out on Facebook isn’t as hard as you might think.
-The truth is there are only three things you need to know to develop a successful marketing strategy.
+Making your HVAC business stand out on Facebook isn’t as hard as you might think.
+The truth is there are only three things you need to know to develop a successful HVAC marketing strategy.

-Step one is to publish blog posts that provide valuable content to your audiences.
-These are important, because it positions you and your business as an expert in the HVAC industry.
+The first step in developing a knockout HVAC marketing strategy is to publish blog posts that provide valuable content to your audiences.
+These are important, because it positions your business as an expert in the industry.

 (The added side-benefit of frequent blog posts is that it also makes it much easier for potential customers to find your business via search engines, especially if you answer common questions and make sure they’re fully-loaded with relevant keywords.
 But that’s a story for another day – here’s a handy article we prepared to help you learn about search engine optimization.)